All About PTP Tuition

 - RVs and Camping: Some festivals charge extra for placement in certain areas or to bring moving vans, trailers, or an RV.

-To cut costs, we do very little promotional marketing of the event; we don’t pay performers or entertainers, and we don’t build complex and expensive stages (sometimes our A/V partner has decorations he allows us to use at no additional charge)—all significant costs incurred by other events.
+To cut costs, we do little promotional marketing of the event; we do not pay performers or entertainers, and we do not build complex and expensive stages (sometimes our A/V partner has decorations he allows us to use at no additional charge)—all significant costs incurred by other events.
 Even with cost savings, unlike other events, PTP must construct an entire “building” of children’s classrooms in EHB because the Events Center is not designed for an event exactly like PTP.

 Where Does the Money Go?